sprucelabsai/developer.spruce.ai/calendar/index.md

 1. Make sure your tool populates as expected based on context returned from `getContext()` sent to the constructor.
 2. Make sure your tool updates as expected when `handleUpdateContext(context)` is invoked on your vc.
 3. Make sure your tool invokes `updateContext` whenever changes need to be propagated to the calendar and other tools (honoring any changes passed to `handleUpdateContext(context)`)

-4. You use `getPersonFromEvent()` passed to the constructor to get the person off the event (not event.target.personId, may return null).
+**Note:** Use `getPersonFromEvent()` passed to the constructor to get the person off the event (not event.target.personId).
+This may return null, so write tests accordingly.

 This is pretty close to how your test will end up: